codefellows/code-challenges/circular-linkedlist/Readme.md

 **Are duplicates a possiblity?** : Yes.

-**Do I have access to any linked List traversals?**: You must implement the traversal yourself.
-Only assume you have a `Node` class with the default properties available (see above).
+**Do I have access to any linked List traversals?**: You must implement the traversal yourself

 There are a couple different approaches to this problem.
 The first solution is the